mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-bert-99-nvidia-docker-tensorrt.md

       --adr.compiler.tags=gcc
     ```

-5. At the end of the build you'll get the following prompt unless you have chosen `--custom_system=no`.
+5. At the end of the build you'll get a prompt - please enter your system name such as "aws_nvidia_t4"
-   Please enter your system name such as "aws_nvidia_t4" (note that space, `-` and other special characters are not allowed),
+   (note that space, `-` and other special characters are not allowed),
    and say `yes` to generating the configuration files.

     ```